 Responsibilities for the Digital Scholars Teaching Fellowship include preparing lectures and discussion sessions for undergraduate students, suggesting readings and providing in-class materials, as well as meeting with students and faculty.
 Classes typically take place between 10am and 4pm, Eastern time zone.
 Vassar faculty will provide mentorship and an introduction to the U.S. liberal arts college environment.
 Digital Scholars Teaching Fellows must have reliable internet access.

 Applicants should submit a resumé or curriculum vitae and short letter of interest to firstname.lastname@example.org.
 CFMDE staff will conduct brief interviews via Zoom.
-Applications will be considered on a rolling basis.
+The application deadline is August 1, 2023.

 In the summer following the teaching engagement, scholars will also have the opportunity to apply for an extension of this program, the Digital Scholars Research Fellowship.
 This collaborative mentored research program pairs scholars with a Vassar student research fellow for six weeks over the summer.
 Students will aid scholars in their research as they work towards progress on an academic publication or creative project.
 Scholars will mentor students in their area of study and research methods.
 Summer research fellows will be supported by a stipend.